AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 "I have worked with Adrien on several occasions, during our pair programming sessions he has proven to be very good at debugging, championing the process of tightening the loop and getting visibility."

-- Clare Pinder - Student at Makers - After the training process review
+- Clare Pinder - Student at Makers - After a process review

 "Adrien set out a clear plan for program - to follow the 'criteria tests' as feature tests.
 Where the code was behaving unexpectedly,  he read the error message quickly to locate where the issue remained and he studied the code carefully and sought visibility by printing some choice lines to the console.
 He remained calm and only fixed the error when he knew the problem - he didn't 'shoot around in the dark'."

+- Matthew Whitaker - Student at Makers - After a process review

+"Additionally you were really helpful when I was trying to debug my bash_profile issue, offering a comparison to your own to help me reach a quick solution."

 ---